MENU

 Prof. Fabrizio Carta

-The scientific activities are essentially focused within the Pharmaceutical and Nutraceutical Chemistry and specifically on those scientific disciplines related to Drug Discovery and Development (DDD).
-The studies include: in silico design, multi-step organic and/or organometallic synthesis, chemical/physical characterization and in vitro kinetic profiling of compounds with potential application/development for human and/or veterinary pharmaceutical-nutraceutical needs.
-Structural characterization and activity studies are also carried out on enzymes of relevance within the medical field and involved in inflammatory, tumor, neuronal and infectious diseases.
+The scientific activities are focused on Pharmaceutical and Nutraceutical Chemistry, specifically on disciplines related to Drug Discovery and Development (DDD).
+Studies include: in silico design, multi-step organic and/or organometallic synthesis, physicochemical characterization, and in vitro kinetic profiling of compounds with potential human and/or veterinary pharmaceutical-nutraceutical applications.
+Structural characterization and activity studies are conducted on medically relevant enzymes involved in inflammatory, tumor, neurodegenerative, and infectious diseases.

-PeptLab - Interdepartmental Research Unit of Peptide and Protein Chemistry and Biology
+PeptLab – Interdepartmental Research Unit on Peptide and Protein Chemistry and Biology

 Prof. Paolo Rovero

-PeptLab is a multidisciplinary research unit with a strong know-how in the field of peptide science (design, synthesis, and molecular characterization of peptides, both at the biological and structural level).
-The following project, better described on the Laboratory homepage (www.peptlab.unifi.it), are currently ongoing:
+PeptLab is a multidisciplinary research unit with strong expertise in peptide science (design, synthesis, and molecular characterization, both biologically and structurally).
+Current projects, detailed on the lab homepage (www.peptlab.unifi.it), include:

 • Bioactive peptides for pharmaceutical and cosmeceutical applications.

-• Innovative methodologies in peptide synthesis and modification.
+• Innovative methods for peptide synthesis and modification.

-• Peptides and sustainability: new approaches and applications to reduce impact on health.
+• Peptides and sustainability: new approaches and applications to reduce health impact.

 • Surface plasmon resonance for label-free analysis of biomolecular interactions.